2026 Summer Dance Intensive

 • Soap, shampoo, conditioner, and other personal care items

-• Flip flops or sandals for showers
+• Flip flops or sandals for the shower

 Bedding: